oleksandrsirenko/cloud-native-foundations/solutions/kubernetes/kubernetes_resources.md

 **Note**: Nginx is one of the public Docker images, that you can access and use for your exercises or testing purposes.

-Make sure the following tasks are compleated:
+Make sure the following tasks are completed:

 - [x] You have created a Namespace
 - [x] You have created a Deployment
 - [x] You have created a Service
 - [x] You have created a Configmap

 ## Solution: Kubernetes Resources